Barbara Angell

-Barbara Angell (6 March 1935) also known as a performer as Barb Angell, Barbara Angela Angell, Barbara Angel and as a screenwriter Angela Barr – is an Australian actress, playwright/dramatist, composer, lyricist, writer, orchestrator, comedian, director, producer, singer (soprano), dancer/choreographer and ice skater.

-Angell has also worked internationally in the United Kingdom and the United States.
-She was notable for being Australia's first female television comedy writer-entertainer.
+Barbara Angell (born 6 March 1935), also known as a performer as Barb Angell, Barbara Angela Angell, Barbara Angel and as a screenwriter Angela Barr, was Australia's first female television comedy writer-entertainer.
+She has also worked internationally in the United Kingdom, Europe and the United States.

-Angell starred in and wrote for the satirical TV series The Mavis Bramston Show, as well as writing for Neighbours and New Zealand series Shortland Street.
+Angell has worked in all facets of the industry including cabaret, revue, musical comedy, vaudeville and radio and television, she starred in and wrote for the satirical TV series The Mavis Bramston Show, as well as writing for Neighbours and New Zealand series Shortland Street.

 Biography and career

-She was born in Melbourne and educated at Presbyterian Ladies' College. before studying at the Melba Conservatorium as a soprano.
+Angell was born in Toorak, Victoria in 1935 and educated at Presbyterian Ladies' College. before studying at the Melba Conservatorium as a soprano.

 Angell began as an actress with the Melbourne Little Theatre (later St Martins) under Brett Randall and Irene Mitchell, for whom she debuted in their 1955 production of The Guinea Pig.
 She worked as a dancer-comedian with the Tivoli Circuit from 1955 to 1958, and in comedy sketches.

 She was in Melbourne's first TV variety show, a live weekly program called Tivoli Party Time (1956–7), as one of the nuclear cast that featured her with Buster Fiddess, Iris Shand (wife of actor Ron Shand) and Don Williams.
 In this show she wrote her own comedy material.